GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

 These descriptions assume that each respective option is ranked from shortest to longest.
 Clicking on the **Waterfall** column's header reverses the order.

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/tJOhr2jBQWy2CdKHDlUl.png", alt="Sorting the Waterfall by total duration.", width="800", height="525" %}

-**Figure 15**.
-Sorting the Waterfall by total duration.
+In this example, the Waterfall is sorted by total duration.
 The lighter portion of each bar is time spent waiting.
 The darker portion is time spent downloading bytes.

+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/uZ9aJ5DdZR91THhaVYD5.png", alt="Sorting the Waterfall by total duration.", width="800", height="655" %}

 ## Analyze requests {: #analyze }

-So long as DevTools is open, it logs all requests in the Network panel.
-Use the Network panel to analyze requests.
+So long as DevTools is open, it logs all requests in the **Network** panel.
+Use the **Network** panel to analyze requests.

 ### View a log of requests {: #requests }

-Use the Requests table to view a log of all requests made while DevTools has been open.
+Use the **Requests** table to view a log of all requests made while DevTools has been open.
 Clicking or hovering over requests reveals more information about them.

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/aUR3bbt8luG6r5p2WIuP.svg", alt="The Requests table.", width="684", height="450" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/0lULFSOjRlz3L83HPcKX.png", alt="The Requests table.", width="800", height="514" %}

-**Figure 16**.
-The Requests table, outlined in blue

 The Requests table displays the following columns by default: